MicrosoftDocs/mesh-docs/mesh/develop/getting-started/samples/toybox.md

 There are a couple of ways to add Toybox to your project.

-1. Copy and paste the *com.microsoft.mesh.toolkit.toybox* folder located in *Toybox\Packages\* into your project's *Packages* folder.
+1. Copy and paste the *com.microsoft.mesh.toolkit.toybox* folder located in "Toybox\Packages\" into your project's *Packages* folder.
 1. Reference the Toybox package from GitHub.

 **To import Toybox into your Unity project using GitHub**:

 1. In your project, on the menu bar, select **Window** > **Package Manager**.
-1. In the Package Manager, click the '+' drop-down and then select "Add package from git URL..."
+1. In the *Package Manager*, click the '+' drop-down and then select "Add package from git URL..."

 ![A screen shot of Add package from Github menu option.](../../../media/samples/011-add-package-with-github.png)